TopHillRobotics/quadruped-robot-docs/docs/source/helloworld.rst

     qrRobot *quadruped = new qrRobotSim(nh, robotName, LocomotionMode::VELOCITY_LOCOMOTION);

- We also need to initialize a few robot properties by receiving observation from Gazebo.
+We also need initialize a few robot properties by receiving observation from Gazebo.

 .. code-block:: c++